Yunzez/LLM_qual_coding/README.md

-# LLM Qualitative Coding Platform
+# Rhizome: A bottom-up LLM assisted Qualitative Coding Platform

 This repository contains a full‑stack prototype for an LLM‑assisted qualitative coding platform.
 It is designed for small research teams who want a lightweight environment for doing line‑by‑line coding, double coding, and exploratory analysis with optional AI assistance.